lescardone/lescardone.github.io/_projects/2021-04-16-diamond-regression.md

 The goal of this project is to collect loose diamond data, build a highly predictive linear regression model or linear regression model variation, and apply that model across diamond data from two separate websites.

-I hypothesized that my model would perform poorly and consistently over-price the loose diamonds for sale on the wholesaler website, after all these diamonds are advertised as having unbeatably low prices.
+I hypothesized that my model would perform poorly and consistently over-price the loose diamonds for sale on the wholesaler website.
+After all, these diamonds are advertised as having unbeatably low prices.

 ## DATA